salsalabs/classic_api_python/README.md

-*Salsa Classic API in Python*
+## Salsa Classic API in Python

 This is a repository of samples getting and saving data from Salsa Classic using Python3 to manipulate the Classic API.
 These are samples and are not guaranteed to be excellent Python.

-*Intstallation*
+## Installation

 There are two ways to install.

 The first is to use git to clone the repository.
 Generally, developers find this to be a helpful activity since their versions of this software can be updated when this library changes.